bytecodealliance/component-docs/component-model/src/reference/faq.md

 ## Q: What are component exports?

-WebAssembly components represent a new kind of binary that can *describe* its expected usage natively.
-This means that WebAssembly components have functionality that they *export*, which users of the component (e.g. another component, or a WebAssembly host) can use.
+WebAssembly components are self-describing -- along with imports, WebAssembly components can also describe what functionality they *export*, which callers of the component (e.g. another component, a WebAssembly host) can reference.

 Exports are easiest illustrated with WIT: